wp-plugins/coinbase-tip/readme.txt

 A few stats on Coinbase

-- 2 million users
+- 2 million+ wallets
 - Affluent, tech savvy early-adopter user base that loves to support content creators online

 == Installation ==

 0. Grab your Coinbase Username or UserID from the Coinbase Tips page.

 1. Visit your admin section and click Plugins -> Add New.
-Then search for "Coinbase Tips".
+Then search for "Coinbase Tip".

 2. Once you've installed the plugin, visit the Settings -> Coinbase Tips page and enter the Coinbase account info obtained in step 0.